srid/haskell-multi-nix/README.md

 ## Packages

-This project as two local Haskell packages:
+This project has two local Haskell packages:

 1. `foo`: a Haskell library exporting `Foo.fooFunc`.
 2. `bar`: a Haskell executable that depends on `foo`